 Art Kits for Caring Kids

-Coronavirus has left so many of our elderly community members feeling alone due to needing to be isolated from others for their health and safety.
+Coronavirus has left so many of our elderly community members feeling alone due to needing to be isolated from others for their health and safety and visitors are being limited again.
 Our playgroups at their facilities have been cancelled indefinitely and they miss seeing our kids’ happy faces while having fun, playing games and doing crafts.
 Artwork created by our kids and photos of them can bring great joy in what can feel like dark times.
 So many of our kids enjoy doing art projects…now they can hang on someone else’s wall to make them smile.

 Help bring joy to our “grandfriends” living in skilled nursing facilities and assisted living facilities throughout the Milwaukee area by having your children make artwork provided in our “Art Kits for Caring Kids”.

 Purpose: We will provide artwork for residents of skilled nursing and assisted living facilities to decorate for the season.
 Children will create artwork provided in the art kits.
 The residents would also love to see a printed photo of the child either doing the art project or just of their smiling face.

 Impact: Children will learn that something they create can bring joy to others.

 Activity: Your child or children will complete 3 projects using the materials supplied by KIC in the art kit for the base and your own art and craft supplies to add their own personal touch to it.
 The recipients of the artwork would love to receive a photo of your child(ren) and/or a note to accompany their artwork if you are comfortable with that.